 The white Pitbull is a loving addition to any household.
 Their zest in life and enthusiasm will surely bring life to the family.
 They are intelligent too so you can easily train them to conform to your lifestyle.

 White Pitbulls are not albinos.
 Albinos have pink noses, depigmented skin, lips and eyelids, and pale-colored eyes.
 If any but not all of these is present in your white dog, it doesn’t make it an albino.

 The few studies conducted on the Pitbull’s skull structure show that there is nothing anatomically unique about their jaw compared to other breeds.

 As for bite statistics, the American Veterinary Association assures that Pitbulls are not disproportionally dangerous.

 But now that you know better, you may be convinced that they are such huge teddy bears beneath their vicious appearance.
-For years, they are winning hearts rather than violent fights.
+For years, they have been winning hearts rather than violent fights.

-You can never go wrong if you’re on the prospect of owning one.
+You can never go wrong if you’re in the prospect of owning one.
 But just like with any dog, you must be ready enough to take up the responsibility.

 You have to consider any health issues that they may potentially carry or develop.
-You also need to shower them attention, and of course, the right training.
+You also need to shower them with attention and the right training.

 Nevertheless, taking home a white Pitbull, with all its favorable characteristics, is definitely worth it.
 Let us know your thoughts about the white Pitbull in the comments below!